thatrandomfrenchdude/python-crud-api-template/README.md

 # CRUD API Template using FASTAPI with PostgreSQL Database and Docker

-**IMPORTANT NOTE: This repo has been developed with the new Llama API from Meta using the `Llama-4-Maverick-17B-128E-Instruct-FP8` model**
+**IMPORTANT NOTE: This repo has been developed with the new Llama API from Meta using the `Llama-4-Maverick-17B-128E-Instruct-FP8` model.**

 This is a base CRUD API template using FASTAPI with a PostgreSQL database, dockerized using Docker Compose.
 The template includes a separate service for running database migrations using Alembic.